Canadians continue to hammer White

-ROSA KHUTOR, Russia The light-hearted Canadian assault on halfpipe favorite Shaun White continued on Friday as extreme sport's biggest name was reduced to "who's he?" status.
+ROSA KHUTOR, Russia The light-hearted Canadian assault on halfpipe favourite Shaun White continued on Friday as extreme sport's biggest name was reduced to "who's he?" status.

 American White withdrew from the slopestlye competition citing safety concerns, which led some Canadian rivals to accuse him on Twitter of pulling out because he was scared of losing.